Spring Sale! Sound Packs, Ableton Live Projects, and Bundles are now up to 40% off.

 Radio Silence

-The patch in Radio Silence is a classic electronica pad patch, utilising all of the oscillators with a slow attack to create a rich, swelling sound.
+The patch in Radio Silence is a classic electronica pad, utilizing all of the oscillators with a slow attack to create a rich, swelling sound.
 Start with the template patch Pro5 2 Osc and set both oscillators to square waves, with each of the PW knobs to 3 and 9 o’clock, then add a small amount of noise in the mixer section.
 Set the amplifier envelope with the attack knob around 3 o’clock (2600ms).
-Check out the synth patch on its own, and with the simple electronica beat:
+Check out the synth patch on its own and with the simple electronica beat:

 00:00